 From any screen, summon the Charms bar by sliding your finger inward from the screen’s right edge.

 If you’re within range, move to Step 2.
 Not within range?
-Move to another spot, hopefully one with clusters of people huddled over their tablets and laptops.
+Move to another spot, probably the place where clusters of people huddle over their tablets and laptops.

 Tap the Charms bar’s Settings icon.
 When the Settings pane appears, tap the Network icon.

 The bottom of the Settings pane shows six icons.
 The icon in the top left represents networks.
 The icon toggles between Available and Unavailable depending on whether you’re currently within range of a wireless network.

 Available: When the icon says Available (shown in the margin), you’re within range of a wireless network.
 Move to Step 3 to begin connecting.